awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.serverless_1_21_00.md

  Aurora Serverless 5\.6 is generally available\.
 It has the same features and bug fixes as Aurora MySQL 1\.21\.0\.

+Aurora Serverless doesn't have its own version number\.
+It uses the number of Aurora MySQL version that supports it to distinguish between Aurora MySQL 5\.6 and Aurora MySQL 5\.7 updates\.
+For more information, see [Aurora Serverless versions](aurora-serverless.relnotes.md)\.
 For general information about Aurora Serverless, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.

  If you have any questions or concerns, AWS Support is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Aurora DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_UpgradeDBInstance.Maintenance.html)\.